CATS & AI: AN INTIMATE INTERVIEW WITH CHATGPT

 How can you visit a cat café?

-Search online for one in your area – you’ll probably be able to find at least one or two.
-Some require you to make reservations online, while others allow walk-ins.
+Search online for one in your area – you’ll probably be able to find at least one or two in your general vicinity.
+But be aware, it’s not always easy to just walk in the door.
+Some cafes require you to make reservations online, while others do allow walk-in reservations.

-Be sure to check if your local café asks for an entry fee.
-Many of the cafés require a fee to offset the price of food, litter and medical care for the cats.
+While there is a fee for reservations, all of the money helps offset the price of food, litter, and medical care for the cats.
 In some areas, the fee may also assist in paying to rent the café space.

 What should you wear?